zmillman/style-guide/javascript.md

   - `db` - Database

 When iterators are nested or functions that take a callback are nested, use specific names for the different callbacks or indices.

+### Spelling

+Use U.S. English spelling.
+For words with ambiguous spelling, use the spelling in the following list:

+  - `indices`, not indexes
+  - `referrer`, not referer, except in HTTP headers where it is customarily mispelled

 **[[⬆]](#table-of-contents)**